top of page

 4. Herbicides and Pesticides

-These powerful poisons make it easy to grow crops without labour intensive practices.
 However if you are trying to eat more fruit and vegetables to 'be healthy' and just buying them off the supermarket shelves you will be taking in a host of chemicals that do your hormones and gut no good.
 To get around this seek out your local farmers market, join a co-op that purchases certified organic foods or just grow your own!

 5. Artificial Sweeteners

-Trying to trick the body is never a good idea - products like aspartame, saccharin, sucralose all alter the gut microbiome supporting the growth of bacteria that doesn't do us any good.
+Trying to trick the body is never a good idea - products like aspartame, saccharin, sucralose can all alter the gut microbiome supporting the growth of bacteria that doesn't do us any good.

 OK now to the practical element.
 If you are suffering from chronic inflammation, ongoing digestive discomfort or an autoimmune condition, firstly consult a holistic health practitioner or medical practitioner.
 Your unique body and situation needs to be assessed thoroughly.
 Specific blood tests need to be done and often practitioner grade supplements need to be included with the following advice for the best result.

 Here is some dietary advice that has worked wonders for a number of my clients that have come in for conditions such as Psoriasis, Crohns, Rheumatoid Arthritis and Celiac.
+Please note there are specific foods that may need to be avoided or eliminated these are typically processed foods, vegetables oils, sugars, gluten and dairy foods.

 Increase these Nutrient Dense Foods